 Types of digital wallets

-The digital wallets These are key tools for managing cryptocurrencies, allowing you to store and transfer assets easily and securely.
+The digital wallets they are key tools for managing cryptocurrencies, allowing assets to be stored and transferred easily and securely.
 They are classified into two main types, according to their internet connection.

-These types cater to different needs: from quick daily transactions to secure long-term storage.
-Understanding their features makes it easier to make an informed and secure choice.
+These types adapt to different needs: from fast daily transactions to long-term secure storage.
+Knowing its characteristics facilitates an informed and safe choice.

 Hot wallets

-The hot wallets They are always connected to the internet, facilitating quick access and fund management for frequent transactions.
-They are widely used in mobile and desktop applications.
+The hot wallets they are always connected to the internet, facilitating quick access and fund management for frequent transactions.
+They are widely used in mobile or desktop applications.

 Their main advantage is convenience, although this constant connection makes them more vulnerable to hacker or malware attacks, so they require additional precautions to maintain security.